microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

     *        aks-dapr-<your value>  aks-dapr-<your value>  clusterUser_rg-dapr-<your value>_aks-dapr-<your value> default
     ```

-1. Install Dapr in your AKS cluster

-    Run the following command to initialize Dapr in your Kubernetes cluster using your current context.

-    ```shell
-    dapr init -k
-    ```

-    Your results should resemble the following:

-    ```shell
-    Making the jump to hyperspace...
-    Note: To install Dapr using Helm, see here: https://docs.dapr.io/getting-started/install-dapr-kubernetes/#install-with-helm-advanced

-    Deploying the Dapr control plane to your cluster...
-    Success!
-Dapr has been installed to namespace dapr-system.
-To verify, run `dapr status -k' in your terminal.
-To get started, go here: https://aka.ms/dapr-getting-started
-    ```

-    Verify the Dapr deployment to your AKS cluster with the following command:

-    ```shell
-    dapr status -k
-    ```

-    Your results should resemble the following:

-    ```shell
-    NAME                   NAMESPACE    HEALTHY  STATUS   REPLICAS  VERSION  AGE  CREATED dapr-sentry            dapr-system  True     Running  1         1.2.2    1m   2021-07-02 08:45.44 dapr-sidecar-injector  dapr-system  True     Running  1         1.2.2    1m   2021-07-02 08:45.44
-    dapr-operator          dapr-system  True     Running  1         1.2.2    1m   2021-07-02 08:45.44
-    dapr-dashboard         dapr-system  True     Running  1         0.6.0    1m   2021-07-02 08:45.44
-    dapr-placement-server  dapr-system  True     Running  1         1.2.2    1m   2021-07-02 08:45.45
-    ```

 1. Create the `dapr-trafficcontrol` Kubernetes namespace

     You will need to create a namespace to own all of the TrafficControl Kubernetes objects.